Tom Murphy VII Today's iPhone 4 line is in the wide, unfortunate interval between convenient and epic. 7 years ago · Comment

 Finally, more details on this soon (because I owe readers a post about band activities including a new recording), but my musicband Sick Ridiculous and the Sick Ridiculous will be playing a show in Washington D.C.!
 It's at 8pm in the Submarine (612 Lamont St NW) on Thursday, 24 June 2010.
 There's some kind of potluck right beforehand.

-Tom Murphy VII Spoiler alert: Lost finale is just a clipshow narrated by an Orangutan, all of which takes place on the Holodeck.
-7 years ago · Comment
+Tom Murphy VII Spoiler alert: Lost finale is just a clipshow narrated by an Orangutan, all of which takes place on the Holodeck. almost 8 years ago · Comment

 Pittsburgh Marathon 2010: Project SHARKWEEK